 I totally fell in love with the huge waves and the white sand.

 So, when one girl in my training suggested staying at Lumbung Damuh and one of my roomates wanting to go to Padangbai for her PADI certification at OK Divers, I jumped on the opportunity.

 Leaving Bali was bittersweet, for sure, after a month away from home and Christmas approaching, I was looking forward to returning to Hamilton.

 I flew 7 hours from Denpasar to Incheon Airport in South Korea on my favourite flight of my trip, with South Korean Air.
 They gave me a slippers, a face cloth and toothbrush&toothpaste when I got on the plane.
 And a nice polar fleece blanket.

 Even the South Korean airport was really nice.
 I checked out their museum of culture and history, and took up some time there… I ended up having my flight delayed again, but only by 3 hours.
 This time, though, Air Canada didn’t offer me anything (surprise!), whereas HKA gave me a 60HKD (about $10 Canadian).

-All the flights home from Bali stopped in Vancouver, B.C., a part of my own country I’d never been to.
-I also had family in Whistler and Comox, so I delayed my flight to Toronto by a week, to spend a bit of extra time visiting before Christmas.
+All the flights home from Bali stopped in Vancouver, B.C., a part of my own country that I had never been to.
+I have family in Whistler and Comox, two towns in this province, so I delayed my flight to Toronto by a week, to spend a bit of extra time visiting before Christmas.

 Whistler was a shock compared to Bali, let me tell you.
 30°C to -10°C in less than a day.
 I’ll have a post on my trip out west in the near future too!.